jimmyceroneii/decision-making-experiments/README.md

 - Movies
 - Cities

 To start, I'm just using randomness as the decision criteria.
 Going forward I hope to add more ways to decide.
+I want to add a UI.